19hours/sg-statutes/Acts/Income Tax Act.md

 (b) being a company, is neither incorporated nor resident in Singapore and where such a company —

-(i) has not more than 50 shareholders, the whole of its issued capital is beneficially owned, directly or indirectly, by persons who are neither citizens of Singapore nor resident in Singapore; or
+(i) has not more than 50 shareholders, all of its issued shares are beneficially owned, directly or indirectly, by persons who are neither citizens of Singapore nor resident in Singapore; or

+[34/2005 wef 30/01/2006]

-(ii) has more than 50 shareholders, not less than 95% of its issued capital is beneficially owned, directly or indirectly, by persons who are neither citizens of Singapore nor resident in Singapore.
+(ii) has more than 50 shareholders, not less than 95% of the total number of its issued shares are beneficially owned, directly or indirectly, by persons who are neither citizens of Singapore nor resident in Singapore.

 [37/2002]

+[34/2005 wef 30/01/2006]

 (3) Notwithstanding subsections (1) and (2), where it appears to the Comptroller that any income of a foreign trust or eligible holding company ought not to have been exempted under regulations made under subsection (1), the Comptroller may, subject to section 74, make such assessment or additional assessment upon the foreign trust or eligible holding company, as the case may be, as may appear to be necessary.